Maghnie/docs/developers/api-documentation/guides-and-tutorials/setpoints-and-schedules.md

 The following features will be released soon.

-* Pausing and un-pausing a running schedule through additional endpoint `PUT /v2/datapoint/schedule/{reference}/toggle`
+* Pausing and un-pausing a running schedule through the additional endpoint `PUT /v2/datapoint/schedule/{reference}/toggle`
 * ASAP execution of setpoints in fresh schedules.

 Missing a feature?
 [Request it!](../../../contact.md#support)

 ## FAQ

-**What happens if the aedifion.device looses internet connection?**
+**What happens if the aedifion.device loses internet connection?**
 Since all current schedules are replicated on the aedifion.device, all schedules continue running without any interruption.
 However, the aedifion.device can no longer receive heartbeats from the API.
 Thus, all schedules with a heartbeat will eventually time-out and then be safely reset.

 **What happens when the aedifion.device crashes?**
 All schedules \(and their state\) are persisted in a local database on the HD of the aedifion.device.
 The aedifion.device is set to automatically reboot when it crashes and will reload and reactivate all running schedules \(as long as the HD is intact\).
 This process takes no more than one minute.
 As everything, crash events and subsequent reloads are logged to the API.

-**Why can't I add, modify, or delete setpoints of a running schedules that lie in the past?**
+**Why can't I add, modify, or delete setpoints of running schedules that lie in the past?**
 The short answer: We do our very best, but what's past is past and nobody can change it.

-The long answer: While there may be valid use cases for adding, modifying, or deleting setpoints with a start time in the past, this is deliberately prevented for different reasons: First, there is no intuitive well-defined semantics for changing setpoints in the present that have already been written in the past -- _altering the past_ would almost certainly result in a state of the system that is different to what the user expects.
+The long answer: While there may be valid use cases for adding, modifying, or deleting setpoints with a start time in the past, this is deliberately prevented for different reasons: First, there are no intuitive well-defined semantics for changing setpoints in the present that have already been written in the past -- _altering the past_ would almost certainly result in a state of the system that is different to what the user expects.
 Second, all actions are logged on the API and this log should be an exact transcript of all written setpoints -- adding, modifying, and deleting setpoints in the past would render this log inconsistent with the actual course of events.

 **My setpoint or schedule seems to have no effect!**
 A setpoint or schedule operation will have no effect if the data point has already an active value, i.e. a value that is not 'null', written at a higher priority.